yvzn/antauvido/README.md

 A simple markdown preview tool.

+## Why ?

+I want a simple markdown preview tool, online in the browser.

+Many services aldready offer same or better features.
+But I want to trust my tooling not to use my data for unintended purposes.

+So I built my own tool 😃.
+Antaŭvido means *preview* in esperanto.

+## How ?

 The front-end is a vanilla JS website packaged with [ViteJS](https://vitejs.dev/)

 The back-end is a serverless [Azure Function app](https://docs.microsoft.com/en-us/azure/azure-functions/).